 What is Betony?

 Betony is a square-stemmed perennial of the mint family.
 It is distributed widely throughout western and southern Europe.
-The above-ground parts are dried and used medicinally.
+It has a rosette of hairy leaves with pink, white, or purple flowers that bloom from June to September.
+The plant reaches a height of 1 m.
+The aboveground parts are dried and used medicinally.
 It is native to Europe and often is cultivated as a garden ornamental.
-It also was referred to as Betonica officinalis in some older texts.

 Betony is also known as wood betony, purple betony, bishop's wort, and common hedge nettle.

 Few plants have as widespread a history as betony.
 Its use has been known since the Roman Empire, when it was considered a remedy for a wide variety of diseases.
 During the Middle Ages, the plant was ascribed magical powers.
 Today the plant continues to be used in traditional medicine.
 A weak infusion sometimes is taken as a tea.
 It is used as an astringent to treat diarrhea and as a gargle or tea for irritations of the mouth and throat.
 It has been used to treat anxiety and has been given as a tincture or smoked for the treatment of headache.
 The name "betony" may derive from the Celtic form of bew (a head) and ton (good).

 Experimental or clinical studies to support the many traditional uses of betony are limited.
 Antioxidant, antimicrobial, and anti-inflammatory effects have been demonstrated in animal or in vitro studies only.

 What is the recommended dosage?

 Avoid use.
 Documented adverse effects.

 Overdosage may cause stomach irritation.

 More about betony